|

 EdgeTX operating system

-Unlike the Mk1 and Mk2 which could run on either OpenTX or EdgeTX, the Mk3 is EdgeTX only.
+Unlike the Mk1 and Mk2 which could run on either OpenTX or EdgeTX, the Mk3 is EdgeTX only (yes, some people are still using the older operating system on their Mk1 and Mk2's).

 The review unit came with a pre-release factory build version of EdgeTX 2.12.0.
-This works fine with Companion 2.12.0 RC3.
+The Mk3 is supported in Companion 2.12.0 RC3.

 Performance